lucyinthesky2111/the-one-with-all-the-questions/docs/README.md

   * Facility to see my current score throughout the game (user story 7).

   ### Could Have Features
-  * A message along with my final score, which is different according to what score I achieve (user story 8).
+  * A Friends related message along with my final score, which is different according to what score I achieve (user story 8).
   * A time limit on each question, to add a small amount of pressure, and make the game more challenging and exciting (user story 9).
   * The questions and possible answers appear in a random order each time I play to increase replay-ability (user story 10).
   * Ability to filter questions by difficulty level (user story 11).

 ## User Expectations and Requirements
-* All user story 1 (must-have)
+* All user story 1 (must-have).
 * To find the website easy to access and navigate on any screen size.
 * For the site to be fully accessible.
 * For the site to be engaging and visually appealing, including high quality images which are related to Friends.